caikit/caikit-nlp/README.md

 ### Getting Started

 To help you quickly get started with using Caikit, we have prepared a [Jupyter notebook](examples/Caikit_Getting_Started.ipynb) that can be run in Google Colab.
-Caikit is a powerful library that leverages prompt tuning and fine-tuning to enhance the capabilities of our main open-source project.
+Caikit-nlp is a powerful library that leverages prompt tuning and fine-tuning to add NLP domain capabilities to caikit.

 ### Contributing